arp6333/Signing-Powershell-Script/ReadMe.md

     ```
     Enter password chosen in Step 2.

-## Signing a Powershell Script with the Certificate
+## Signing a Powershell Script with the Certificate:

 1. In Powershell, run 2 commands, where -path to script- is the path to the script that needs the certificate:

     ``` powershell
     $acert = (dir Cert:\CurrentUser\My -CodeSigningCert)[0]
-    Set-AuthenticodeSignature -path to script-.ps1 -Certificate $acert
+    Set-AuthenticodeSignature -path to script- -Certificate $acert
     ```

 2. This will append a signature block to the end of the given script.
 If outside changes to the script are made, the 'Set-AuthenticodeSignature' command will have to be run again.